 The Indonesian groundfish fishery comprise 4 fishing methods, drop-line and long-line, trap and gill-net.
-There are anestimated significant, with an estimated 9,924 licensed vessels operating throughout the 11 WWPP zones.
+There are an estimated 10,185 licensed vessels operating throughout the 11 WWPP zones (June, 2020).
 These vessels operate across a broad range (i.e. from within the 4-nautical mile baseline the EEZ boundary, and in depths of 50 to 500 m.
 The fisheries are within FAO Regions 57 (the Eastern Indian Ocean) and 71 (the Western and Central Pacific Ocean).The geographical range is defined as the waters within the meridians of longitude 110° East and 140° West, and 12° South, 4° North.
 To the North this fishery borders the EEZs of Malaysia and Philippines, to the East, the EEZs of Papua New Guinea and East Timor, and Australia to the South.

 Long-line comprises short lines carrying hooks that are attached to a longer main line at regular intervals (FAO).
 Longlines are laid on the bottom at depths of 50 to 150 m, with the help of small anchors or weights, and marked at the surface with flagged buoys.
 The lines deployed in the groundfish fishery are estimated to be between 200 to 500 hooks per set, depending on vessels size (Mous, pers com, September 2017).
 The bottom long-liners fish on the shelf area as well as on the top of the slopes that drop into deeper waters.
 Bottom long line fishing for snappers and co-occurring species is done with vessels ranging from smaller than 5 GT up to around 100 GT in Indonesian waters.